 Flower arrangement, shape, and size

-Flowers are rose-pink; small clusters of pea-like blossoms appear along branches and twigs in early May.
+Flowers are rose-pink to magenta; small clusters of pea-like blossoms appear along branches and twigs in early May.

 Fruit, cone, nut, and seed descriptions